Arnav-arw/RealityPlacer-Demo/README.md

 ## Feature Showcase

 ### 1. Occulusion
-Occlusion in the field of augmented reality is the ability to cover virtual AR objects with objects physically located in the room – in case these real objects are in the foreground in front of the AR object/
+Occlusion in the field of augmented reality is the ability to cover virtual AR objects with objects physically located in the room – in case these real objects are in the foreground in front of the AR object.

 <img width="400" alt="image" src="https://user-images.githubusercontent.com/88189594/183463509-b51fde47-4934-41f3-8006-5e9afbd7bd2a.png">